apace100/origins-docs/docs/power_types.md

 ---
 # Power Types

-Power types are what grants functionality to your origins!
+Powers are what grants functionality to your origins!
+Each power has a type, specified with a `type` field in the JSON.
+Which type a power is defines which other fields it requires and supports.

 Unless stated otherwise, each power type supports a `condition` field with an [entity condition](entity_conditions).
+See [Power JSON](power_json.md) for more details.

 ## Regular types